Our Leicester Precision Medicine Institute leadership team members are Professor Don J.L. Jones, Professor Jacqui Shaw and Dr Carl Edwards.

-Co-director: Prof Don J.L.
+Co-director: Professor Don J.L.
 Jones

 Professor in Translational Biomarkers Co-Director of the John and Lucille van Geest Biomarker Facility